Ravishrks/dockerise-vscode-django/README.md

 ### Setup on Vscode

 * Press F1, after opening project directory in VScode (same directory where docker-compose.yml stored).
-* It will take some time to build image, and after sometime it will be ready to use
+* It will take some time to build images for the first time, VScode will notify you once build is complited.
 * We are using docker compose enviroment with Vs code, To know how to use it clck [here](https://code.visualstudio.com/docs/remote/containers#_using-docker-compose)

 ## Docket cheatsheet